 Knowing that customers are using social media as their prime source for connecting with your brand and business, it’s more important than ever to ensure that you provide a positive experience.

 Responding to Social Media Can Boost Your Business and Brand

 Yes, social media has put the power back in the hands of the customer.
 That doesn’t, however, mean that any negative publicity you receive via social media comments must stay that way.
-You have the power to turn the negative into positive.
+You have the power to turn the negative into a positive.

 When a customer calls you out on social media, all eyes are on you.
 How tactfully you handle a customer complaint and how swiftly you respond can turn a negative comment into a positive social media feed.
 These types of interactions can actually help you earn more loyal customers and even attracts new customers.
 By not shying away and taking control of the situation, you show current and potential customers that you care.

 On the other hand, shying away and not responding will lead to people bad-mouthing your brand.
 And word can travel fast.

 In addition to showing that you care, responding swiftly and meaningfully to social media comments tells your readers that you are willing to take the time to support your product/service.
 This will inevitably lead to more people asking questions as they know they’ll get a response.
-Moreover, answering all those questions will establish you as the go-to expert in your niche, all of which becomes a selling point for your business.
+Moreover, answering all those questions will establish you as the go-to expert in your niche, all of which become a selling point for your business.
 It also leads to more people seeking you out for your expertise.

 Are you seeing why responding to social media comments matters now?